Curriculum Overview & Pricing

 Step 1: Assembly

-Introducing the Masters—Multi-Purpose Room or Classroom (20-45 minutes)
+Introducing the Masters (Assembly or Classroom, 20-45 minutes)

 Elementary Art education Curriculum